Verifying Device Drivers with Pancake: Language and Compiler

-Using this execution flow to implement the driver interface demands workarounds, such as branching in the main function based on data indirectly passed through memory, and manually editing the compiler output to return to the caller.
-Notably, it also results in a substantial performance penalty from repeated re-initialisation.
-A calling mechanism with this basis is neither scalable nor performant.
+Device drivers in \lionsos must support several functions as entry points, and for these to support re-entry.
+Thus, using CakeML's execution flow demands workarounds, such as branching in the main function based on data indirectly passed through memory, and manually editing the compiler output to return to the caller.
+Even then, a substantial performance penalty arises from repeated re-initialisation.
+This is clearly neither scalable nor performant.

-Instead, \name's support for multiple entry points provides a calling mechanism to address these issues.
-Using this feature, a function specification can be tagged with the \code{export} keyword, which extends the generated compiler output to expose the function to the calling conventions of the target platform and restore the state initialised by the main function when the exported function is called.
+We address this by implementing support for multiple entry points.
+A function declaration can be tagged with the \code{export} keyword, which extends the generated compiler output to expose the function to the calling conventions of the target platform, and to restore the state initialised by the main function when the exported function is called.
 This circumvents the re-initialisation, and handles argument passing and returning to the caller without programmer intervention.
-It enables calling into the \name driver as if it was written in C. The compiler correctness proofs currently account only for the \texttt{main} entry point but not for reentry points.
+It enables calling into the \name driver as if it were written in C. The top-level compiler correctness proof currently accounts only for the \texttt{main} entry point in that some of the assumptions are too specific to initialisation, which need to be relaxed to account for the re-entry points.